captbobo/pixel-art-maker/README.md

 This is first web app I built.
 Many thanks to the people at Google and Udacity.

 If you like it let me know; If you don't like it let me know even further.

-Any feedback will be much appreciated!
+# <em>Any feedback will be much appreciated!</em>

 ----------